tomas-mazak/onair/README.md

    the wires.
 Extend the LED strip wires if needed so they are the same length.
 4. (Skip this step if you don't use breadboard) Plug the controller board to the bread board, near one end, MicroUSB port facing outwards.
-Affix the self-adhesive breadboard to the middle-left of the back side of the case, with controller MicroUSB port pointing left (before sticking it down, attach front side to check if the MicroUSB port is aligned with the opening).
+Affix the self-adhesive breadboard to the middle-left of the back case, with controller MicroUSB port pointing left (before sticking it down, attach front case to check if the MicroUSB port is aligned with the opening).
 See the above picture for details.
-5. Attach the MOSFET board to the standoffs in the middle of the back side with screws.
+5. Attach the MOSFET board to the standoffs in the middle of the back case with screws.
 Attach the LED strip wires to the screw terminal marked "OUT".
 (Pay attention to polarity!).
 6. Solder a pair of short wires to the step-down converter (IN side).
 Solder